 That was the same year I visited, and I didn't feel incredibly impressed.
 You can read about it here.

 A year later, Humm and Guidara parted ways.
-In January 2020, Humm announced he was also leaving his role with The NoMad Hotel line.
+In January 2020, Humm announced he was leaving his role with The NoMad Hotel line.

 Today, the NoMad Bar is managed by the Sydell Group, owner of NoMad Hotels.